pablotorne/vlbi_scripts_30m/README.md

 cals30m_ANTAB.py:
 - Reads files with calibration and weather information form the IRAM 30m (usually a Field System log) and writes the output as ANTAB tables.

-EHT_metadata.py
+TsysTable_EHT.py
-- Read files with calibration and weather information form the IRAM 30m (usually a Field System log) and writes the output as EHT metadata tables.
+- Read files with calibration information from the IRAM 30m (usually a Field System log) and writes the output as EHT Tsys* metadata tables.

 ---

-The master LOCAL code is at mrt-lx2
+The master LOCAL code is at mrt-lx2 / 3